nomin97/employee-tracker/README.md

   n/a

   ## Installation
   First, install node.js and npm package.
 Then run 'npm i' to install necessary packages such as inquirer and mysql2.
-Check your package.json to check everything is installed in the correct version.Then run 'npm start' to start th e application.
+Check your package.json to check everything is installed in the correct version.Then run 'npm start' to start the application.

   ## Usage
   (video of application being run)